The tree man went a-wandering to climb what he could climb

 He very quickly happened on a rather ancient pine

-He climbed its hefty branches with exquisite strength and grace
+He climbed its hefty branches with exquisite strength and

 And when he reached the top he felt the sky upon his face